Tech Heavyweights Pull U.S. Stocks Down

 The week has been marked by big swings among shares of individual companies and a rotation between some of the market's recent winners and losers.
 The information technology sector -- one of the market's biggest winners this year -- was one of the biggest laggards of the S&P 500's 11 sectors in trading Friday.

 Shares of some tech heavyweights and momentum-driven stocks faltered.
-Facebook and Apple are on track to fall more than 3% this week, underperforming the broader market.
-Tesla has shed 3.7% this week.
+Facebook and Apple are on track to fall more than 4% this week, underperforming the broader market.
+Tesla has shed about 5% this week.

-Shares of Intel fell almost 15% Friday.
+Shares of Intel fell 16% Friday.
 The chip maker reported stronger earnings in the second quarter after Thursday's market close, but also signaled a delay to its development of superfast chips.

 "The concentration of the S&P 500 among the tech names is adding to the momentum downward," said Amy Kong, chief investment officer of Barrett Asset Management.
 "Momentum definitely builds to the upside and it also builds to the downside."